Accommodations in Fiji with Fabulous Restaurants and Foodie Experiences

 Check Tokoriki Island Resort out:

 With the largest offering of food-related activities in the island group of Kadavu, as well as three restaurants and a wellness retreat program, Kokomo Private Island provides the dream luxury getaway for foodies.
-When you’re not relaxing in your bure (bungalow) with a private pool and landscaped gardens, you can embark on farm tours, try traditional handline fishing, do guided medicine walks and take part in a wellness retreat with a health specialist.
-Check out more like this in the 7 Best Accommodation on Kadavu for Foodies.
+When you’re not relaxing in your bure with a private pool and landscaped gardens, you can embark on farm tours, try traditional handline fishing, do guided medicine walks and take part in a wellness retreat with a health specialist.
+Check out more like this in the 5 Best Resorts on Kadavu.

 The most iconic hotel in Fiji, the historic Grand Pacific Hotel in Fiji’s capital city, just happens to be a foodie’s paradise.
-The hotel is where you’ll find one of Suva’s only fine dining establishments, the Prince Albert Restaurant, as well as the more laidback Levuka Restaurant, which is popular with the locals.
+The hotel is where you’ll find one of Suva‘s only fine dining establishments, the Prince Albert Restaurant, as well as the more laidback Levuka Restaurant, which is popular with the locals.
 That’s not even mentioning the Na Toba Pool Bar, Victoria Lounge, Steamship Bar, the indulgent room service menus, sweet treats from the GPH Bakery and, last but certainly not least, Grand High Tea every Sunday.
-Learn more about Suva’s foodie offerings in the 10 Best Accommodation in Suva for Foodies.
+Learn more about Suva’s offerings in the 30 Best Hotels & Places to Stay in Suva.

 Check Grand Pacific Hotel out: